Patients find this prescription for therapy is music to their ears

 She too can assist at end of life, recording a child’s heartbeat as a keepsake or providing a meaningful family song for their journey.

-“Music therapy is very valuable, and we’re fortunate to have these resources, made possible in part by a generous community via Children’s Miracle Network and Four Diamonds,” said Gil Pak, operations director for the Department of Pediatrics at Penn State Children’s Hospital.
+“Music therapy is very valuable, and we’re fortunate to have these resources, made possible in part by a generous community via Children’s Miracle Network and Four Diamonds,” said Gil Pak, operations director for the Department of Pediatrics at Penn State Health Children’s Hospital.
 “Families benefit as well because it shows them a way to interact with their child over music, and they can take that skill home with them.”

 Aulenbach often coaches families, “It doesn’t matter if you’re musically inclined—your voice is the one your baby loves.”